From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Implementation Details

 \section{Implementation Details}

-We examine the effectiveness of our proposed method by fine-tuning four instruction-tuned LLMs with different scales: \texttt{Qwen2.5-7B}, \texttt{LLaMA 3.2-1B}, \texttt{LLaMA 3.2-3B}, and \texttt{LLaMA 3.1-8B}.
-During evaluation, we adopt the ``open-domain'' setting, where the agent is required to retrieve relevant information from the external environment.
-For the HotpotQA dataset, we adopt the official Wikipedia dump associated to the dataset as our retrieval corpus.
-For MuSiQue, we form a large retrieval corpus by aggregating all supporting passages associated with each question following the convention of baseline methods~\citep{IRCoT}.
-As for 2Wiki and QALD-10, we utilize the official APIs provided by Wikidata~\citep{Wikidata}.
-We adopt \texttt{bge-large-en-v1.5} as the retriever in all of our experiments.

 All of our experiments are conducted on 4 GPUs, each equipped with 80GB VRAM.
-We leverage the vLLM framework for accelerated inference during reasoning-path synthesis, using a tensor-parallel size of $4$.
+We leverage the vLLM framework for accelerated inference during reasoning path synthesis, using a tensor parallel size of $4$.
 We train all backbone LLMs with full-parameter fine-tuning using LLaMA-Factory~\citep{zheng2024llamafactory}.
 Specific hyperparameters are detailed in Table~\ref{tab:hyperparameters}.